 ING applies this principle.
 In order to maintain the expertise of the Supervisory Board and to improve their expertise where needed, a Permanent Education Programme for the Supervisory Board is in place.
 As part of the annual self-assessment Supervisory Board members may request further training or education on specific topics which are implemented in the Permanent Education Programme.
-Each year ING reports how the Corporate Governance Code has been implemented.
-This report contains substantiated wording on how Permanent Education for the Supervisory Board has been organized and executed.

 This principle of the Code is also reflected in the Charter of the Supervisory Board of ING Bank N.V.
-Refer to 2.1.3 for more information on the Permanent Education Programme for the Supervisory Board.
+More information on the Permanent Education Programme for the Supervisory Board can be found under 2.1.3.

-The assessment of the effectiveness of the lifelong learning referred to in principle 2.1.8 shall be part of the annual evaluation performed by the supervisory board.
+2.1.9 The assessment of the effectiveness of the lifelong learning referred to in principle 2.1.8 shall be part of the annual evaluation performed by the supervisory board.